MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![](images/me-working-with-duplicates-remove-duplicates.png)

+> [!WARNING]
+> Power Query doesn't guarantee that it chooses the first instance of a set of duplicates when removing duplicates.

 ### From multiple columns
 From our initial table, we want to identify and remove the duplicates by using all of the columns from our table.